 Three weeks, three closers.

-That's how the 2014 season has started for the Mets, who have replaced the struggling Jose Valverde with Kyle Farnsworth, the latest to attempt to fill in for the injured Bobby Parnell.
+That’s how the 2014 season has started for the Mets, who officially replaced the struggling Jose Valverde with veteran Kyle Farnsworth.
+Farnsworth will be the latest to attempt filling in for the injured Bobby Parnell.

 “I’m not going to approach it any different,” said Farnsworth, whose diminished velocity was one of the reasons he didn’t make the team out of camp.

 Farnsworth was released near the end of spring training so the Mets could avoid paying him a contractually-required $100,000 bonus.
 He had been free to sign elsewhere but returned to the Mets.
 Now, if they have the lead when the ninth inning rolls around, Farnsworth be on Terry Collins’ speed dial.

 “We’re all a team here,” said Farnsworth, who has a 1.23 ERA in eight appearances..
 “Everybody’s got to contribute.”

 Valverde contributed in the beginning.
 But a string of rough outings moved him closer to his ouster as closer.
 The final straw came in the ninth inning against the Braves on Saturday night, when Collins turned to Valverde to hold the line with the Mets trailing 4-3.